 Whether you find a maid through an agency, a notice board, or word of mouth, it is always a good idea to interview the maid at least once and speak to the former employer to try to get her honest opinion of her maid’s strengths and weaknesses.
 A good maid is a wonderful luxury which does not cost the earth and it’s worth putting a bit of effort into finding the right one.

 Once you have set up home, you’ll want to venture out.
 Getting around is easy.
 Public transport is cheap, clean and efficient and taxis are plentiful, except on a rainy Monday morning when they are scarce on the ground.
-The Mass Rapid Transit system (the MRT, Singapore’s subway) and Light Rapid Transit system (LRT) cover the most heavily populated parts of the island and new MRT stations are popping up all over the island.
-There is also a fantastic network of bus routs.
+The Mass Rapid Transit system (the MRT, Singapore’s subway) and Light Rapid Transit system (LRT) cover the most heavily populated parts of the island.
+There is also a fantastic network of bus routes.
 Taxis can be flagged down anywhere, or found at taxi stands and hotels.
 Taxi companies, ComfortDelGro, Grab Taxi and GoJek all operate off apps although you can still dial up a cab from local firm, ComfortDelGro, if you are feeling old school.

 If you would rather drive yourself around, you had better have a deep pocket.
 The number of cars on the road is restricted by the government and car prices are high.
 Every vehicle owner must pay registration fees and road tax, and have a Certificate of Entitlement (COE), the price of which varies month-to-month.
 On top of that, cars are heavily taxed and the total cost of getting a car on the road can be extortionate.
 The second-hand market, however, is strong and there are some real bargains to be had if you do your homework.